Foods You Should Never Ever Freeze

 chrisboy2004/istockphoto

-You might be tempted to chop up your garlic in advance, throwing it in the freezer until it’s needed.
+You might be tempted to chop up your garlic in advance and throw it in the freezer until it’s needed.
 Resist the urge.
 Along with other spices such as pepper, cloves, and some herbs, garlic tends to get strong and bitter after freezing.

 Greek salad with vinaigrette dressing topped with grilled chicken